-Students who don't have a passport from an EU or EEA country generally need to apply for a residence permit within 90 days of arriving in Germany.
+Students who don't have a passport from an EU or EEA country, or a REST\ permission generally need to apply for a residence permit within 90 days of entering the Schengen area.

 If you come to Germany on a visa which covers your whole stay, you do not need to do this.
 But if your visa is only for three months, you will need to extend it by getting a residence permit.